-4. Request for interview with the President should be accompanied by questions for the interview.
+4. Requests for interviews with the President of Ghana should be accompanied by questions for the interview.
 The questions should be received in Accra not less than four (4) weeks before the arrival of the correspondent in the country.

-5. Requests for interview with Ministers of State and Government officials should be made through the Information Services Department.
+5. Requests for interviews with Ministers of State and Government officials should be made through the Information Services Department.